-VAT will only be funded where you can show that you cannot reclaim it, so all costs should exclude reclaimable VAT.
+VAT will only be funded if you cannot reclaim it, so all costs should exclude reclaimable VAT.

-5.2 Staff cost breakdown
+5.2 Staff Cost Breakdown

 List all the staff posts that will be funded by the project.
 Include an estimate of the number of days that will be worked through the course of the project, the salary cost and the overhead.
 If your project will only last 1 year, please put 0 in the Year 2 column.